-The DOJ has provided guidelines to use person-first language such as "persons in confinement" or "confined person."
+The DOJ has provided guidelines to use person-first language such as "persons in confinement" or "confined person" in PREA audit reports.
 Regardless whether or not the DOJ continues to support this now or in the future, person-first language is strongly supported by TPI, and we believe a failure to use for the most part person-first language constitutes a failure to comply with at least the spirit of the PREA standards, if not PREA requirements for the use of professional and respectful language.
-The use of person-first language is discussed in the 2022 Auditor Handbook, and the handbook notes that the PREA Management Office and the PREA Resource Center "are shifting the way we identify people who are incarcerated by using person-first language."7 This audit report ignores this shift by continuing to use terms like "offender" and "inmate" throughout this report.
-In fact, the word "offender" is used 100 times in the report, and the word "inmate" is used over 1,150 times.
+The use of person-first language is discussed in the 2022 Auditor Handbook, and the handbook notes that the PREA Management Office and the PREA Resource Center "are shifting the way we identify people who are incarcerated by using personfirst language."7 This audit report ignores this shift by continuing to use terms like "offender" and "inmate" throughout this report.
+The word "offender" is used over 100 times in the audit report, and the word "inmate" is used almost 1,125 times.
 Although use of the word "inmate" may be considered acceptable in some places because that is the term TDCJ currently uses, continued use of the derogatory terms "offender" and "inmate" throughout an audit report more that two years after this guidance was issued is not acceptable.
-There is no excuse for every new document completed under the aegis of the PREA compliance system to not follow person-first practices.
+There is no excuse for every new document completed under the aegis of the PREA compliance system to use personfirst language.